Early Childhood Education and Care (ECEC) in Denmark

 - DOI: 10.1093/obo/9780199756810-0093

 General overviews on early childhood education in Denmark are sparse and usually are not available in English; however, some seminal works have recently become available in English.
-On a general and comprehensive level, Sommer, et al. 2010 presents the Danish/Scandinavian early childhood approach in making a distinction between child and children’s perspectives, and the authors present this distinction as an analytical tool for understanding care and governance of children’s lives in modern society.
-More directly related to the practice of Danish day care, a comprehensive introduction is now available in Williams-Siegfredsen 2012.
-Although mainly concerned with the unique tradition of forest schools in Denmark, the book also provides descriptions of daily practice, legislation, and the value of the child-centered approach in governing the system in general.
+On a general and comprehensive level, Ringsmose and Kragh‐Müller in 2017 edited Nordic Social Pedagogical Approach to Early Years with contributions from eight Danish researchers.
+This anthology studies the major characteristics of the social pedagogical approach to early childhood education and care.
+It does so by investigating the distinctive elements of the Danish/Nordic approach and tradition.
+The cultural, educational, and ideological structures and values within the Nordic tradition indicate a strong “social pedagogical” rather than “early education” emphasis.
+The Nordic tradition applies a social learning approach that emphasizes play, relationships, and outdoor life and presumes that learning takes place through children’s participation in social interaction and processes.
+Another anthology, Sommer, et al. 2010 presents a Danish/Scandinavian distinction between child and children’s perspectives.
+The authors use this distinction as an analytical tool for understanding care and governance of children’s lives in modern society.
+Directly related to the practice of Danish ECECs, Williams-Siegfredsen 2012 gives a comprehensive introduction to the unique tradition of forest schools in Denmark.
+This book also provides descriptions of daily practice, legislation, and the value of the child-centered approach in governing the system in general.
 The general system is also presented and critically discussed in Jensen, et al. 2010, which warns against a narrow and restrictive interpretation of the Danish curriculum.
 This said, research is strongly focused on describing and improving the field, and many scholars are engaged in making recommendations for better practice.
-Brostrøm 2006 argues that the Danish early education system needs to rethink the concept of learning in relation to the other important tasks of early education, namely care and development, and the author thus advocates for a more explicit didactic approach to day-care education.
-Along these lines, Svinth and Ringsmose 2012 presents chapters that investigate how adult-initiated activities and meaningful interaction between children and adults in early education support children’s learning and development.
-Chapter themes include professional identity and didactics, children’s self-organized activities and perspectives, language learning, and adult-guided activities.
-The day-care system as part of the society at large constitutes the central focus of Gulløv 2012.
-The authors describe the connections between political demands on the early childhood education system and daily practices in day care in a historical context.
-In Poulsgaard and Liberg 2012, written for practitioners and students, recent research findings are reported by researchers who also comment on the significance of their research for early childhood education.
+Broström 2006 argues that the Danish early education system needs to rethink the concept of learning in relation to the other important tasks of early education, namely care and development, and the author thus advocates for a more explicit didactic approach to day-care education.
+Along these lines, Svinth and Ringsmose 2012 presents chapters that investigate how adult-initiated activities and meaningful interaction between children and adults can support children’s learning and development.
+The authors also problematize the scholastic approach observed in several Danish preschools.
+Other chapters in the anthology address professional identity and didactics, children’s self-organized activities and perspectives, language learning, and adult-guided activities.
+The ECEC system as part of the society at large constitutes the central focus of Gulløv 2012.
+The author describes the connections between political demands on the early childhood education system and daily practices in ECECs in a historical context.
+Based on experiences with a two-year-long action research project with professionals from ECEC centers from ten Danish municipalities, Broström, et al. 2016 investigates pedagogical practice for the youngest children—those in nurseries and family day care.

-Provides a general overview of the Danish Act on Early Childhood Education (ECE) and practice, including its history in relation to the dichotomy of play and learning among Danish pedagogues.
-Suggests a unification of care and education encompassing upbringing and teaching under three different forms of care as a new paradigm of ECE in Denmark.
+Provides a general overview of the Danish Act on Early Childhood Education and Care (ECEC) and practice, including its history in relation to the dichotomy of play and learning among Danish pedagogues.
+Suggests a unification of care and education encompassing upbringing and teaching under three different forms of care as a new paradigm of ECEC in Denmark.

 Gulløv, Eva.
 2012.
 Kindergartens in Denmark: Reflections on continuity and change.
 In The modern child and the flexible labour market: Early childhood education and care.
 Edited by Anne Trine Kjørholt, and Jens Quortrup, 90–111.
 Basingstoke, UK: Palgrave Macmillan.